 #6 No Mechanism to Kill Projects

 Many companies don’t have an effective mechanism to justify terminating a project.
 To notice early signs of project failure, you should use project management tools that show real-time KPIs.
 As of 2018, only 22% of companies used a project or resource management software solution to track real-time KPIs.
-The previously mentioned Harvard Business Review article supports this, stating that companies don’t have mechanisms to measure and manage the load across the organisation; they lack the right tooling.
+The previously mentioned Harvard Business article supports this, stating that companies don’t have mechanisms to measure and manage the load across the organisation; they lack the right tooling.

 #7 Lack of Portfolio Management